“If you want a secretary, find someone whose dream is to become a secretary.”

-This article is mainly addressed to HR practitioners and students, but is also very useful for entrepreneurs and managers.
+This article is mainly addressed to HR practitioners and students but is also very useful for entrepreneurs and managers.

 There is a difference between a job description and a job specification, or person specification.
-The job description you use to offer some details to those interested, but the job specification contains all the things an HR person must be careful to.
+The job description you use to offer some details to those interested, but the job specification contains all the things an HR person must be careful of.

 To properly design and structure a job specification as a framework, you will have to put yourself in the employee’s shoes.
 That’s why some of the greatest insights come from interviewing people who work in the same position or people who have worked in this position.
 Understand what are the motivations of a person in doing that kind of job.
 To find out the motivation, put yourself these questions:

 - Why is that important?

 - To what greater purpose is an excellent employee doing this job?

 - What does this job mean to this employee?

 - What is the outcome that will get you, as an employee, satisfied?